 The BSA First Class Orienteering Requirement is best earned by having Scouts complete an Advanced Beginner (Yellow) course as individuals rather than as a team.
 The Yellow level course is laid out along well-marked trails with prominent landmarks, and is developmentally appropriate for 9-12 year-old youth.
 The Scout may be shadowed by an adult for safety if necessary, but the Scout must be completely unassisted.
 Have the Scout run a shorter Beginner (White) course first for training and to build confidence.
-Any Eagle Scout worth his medal should be able to complete an Intermediate (Orange) course solo!
+(Any Eagle Scout should be able to complete an Intermediate course solo!)

 The BSA Orienteering Merit Badge should be earned by working with a chartered orienteering club.
 BSA National and Cascade Pacific Council have not provided leaders with appropriate resources nor training to implementing the new Orienteering requirements.